-If other agents are connected to the same vCenter Server or ESX(i), they will undertake the backups of the machines assigned to the removed agent.
+If other agents are connected to the same ESX(i) host, they will undertake the backups of the machines assigned to the removed agent.
 If there are no such agents, the machines will become unprotected.

 To remove Agent for VMware